 If the waiver request is approved:

-PHARMAC will usually alert the prescriber (eg doctor).
+Pharmac will usually alert the prescriber (such as, a doctor).
 The Ministry of Health will send the prescriber an official notification, which will include a Special Authority (SA) number.

 If the waiver request is declined:

-PHARMAC will contact the prescriber (eg doctor) explaining why we declined it.
+Pharmac will contact the prescriber (such as, the doctor) explaining why we declined it.